 What are easy meals to take camping?

-In an effort to keep our camping trips simple, and not have to pack too many foods that are required to be kept on ice (which we’d have to pay for), I keep our meals incredibly simple.
-Here’s an example of my real food camping menu…
+To keep our camping trips uncomplicated and not have to pack too many foods that are required to be kept on ice (which we’d have to pay for), I stick with simple camping meals.

 Camping Dessert: Lots of s’mores!
 The ultimate camping comfort food!